 As this short history may imply, Northern Ireland at this time was so divided amongst itself that it could neither be successfully run by the British, nor the Republic of Ireland (the so-called Irish of the McCartneys' song?).
 Of course, the McCartneys' suggestion seems to be the obvious solution, the reasonable solution.
 Clearly, if Ireland did not belong to the Irish, then something must be wrong... right?
 But the McCartneys were assuming one thing: that there is a united group of people that one could call "the Irish" to whom the country could be given back.

 Unfortunately, the internal split between British-ruled Northern Ireland and the independent Republic of Ireland goes back to the Anglo-Irish Treaty of 1922, when Northern Ireland refused to amalgamate with the rest of the country (the Republic of Ireland), preferring to remain under British control.
-This situation was aggravated by the internal split within Northern Ireland between the nationalists - Catholics in favour of a united Ireland, and the unionists – Protestants preferring to remain under Protestant British rule, making the McCartneys’ solution even less plausible.
+This situation was aggravated by the internal split within Northern Ireland between the nationalists - Catholics in favor of a united Ireland, and the unionists – Protestants preferring to remain under Protestant British rule, making the McCartneys' solution even less plausible.
 A compromise sadly remains out of reach, even as of 2013.

-Bloody Sunday Memorial, Bogside, along Rossville Street (thanks, Kenneth Allen)
+Bloody Sunday Memorial, Bogside, along Rossville Street

-Although I find it difficult to criticize an ex-member of The Beatles on any account, considering that the McCartneys’ politically inflammatory single was released within weeks of the Bogside Massacre showed a severe lack of social responsibility, I can only assume one of two things: either the McCartneys were genuinely worried about the political situation in Ireland and naïvely thought that an inflammatory song (which was consequently banned for that reason) was a good way of helping the poor suffering people of Northern Ireland, or that they were trying to capitalise on the publicity provided by this horrifying event in order to promote the first single of their newly formed band, Wings.
-They wouldn’t be the first, or the last.
-U2 are to be held responsible for writing the song “Sunday Bloody Sunday
+Although I find it difficult to criticize an ex-member of The Beatles on any account, considering that the McCartneys' politically inflammatory single was released within weeks of the Bogside Massacre showed a severe lack of social responsibility, I can only assume one of two things: either the McCartneys were genuinely worried about the political situation in Ireland and naïvely thought that an inflammatory song (which was consequently banned for that reason) was a good way of helping the poor suffering people of Northern Ireland, or that they were trying to capitalize on the publicity provided by this horrifying event in order to promote the first single of their newly formed band, Wings.
+They wouldn't be the first, or the last.
+U2 are to be held responsible for writing the song "Sunday Bloody Sunday

 ," from their 1983 album War